-Having made substantial progress on the asset dispositions and resolution of the numerous governmental investigations, the Receiver has proceeded with an investor claim validation process involving the compilation and dissemination of 2,561 individually-tailored investment data verification packets.
-As mandated by the Order, the Receiver has concluded his forensic investigation and the resulting forensic report (the
+Having made substantial progress on the asset dispositions and resolution of the numerous governmental investigations, the Receiver proceeded with a preliminary investor data validation process involving the compilation and dissemination of 2,561 individually-tailored investment data verification packets.
+As mandated by the Order, the

-"Forensic Report") was filed with the Court and posted to the Receiver's website2 on November 21, 2018 [Dkt.
+Receiver conducted his forensic investigation, and the resulting forensic report (the "Forensic Report") was filed with the Court and posted to the Receiver's website2 on November 21, 2018 [Dkt.
 663].

-During the reporting period, the Receiver has continued to expend a significant effort in data analysis and financial modeling necessary for an efficient claims process as well as analyses of potential distribution plans.
+During the first half of 2019, the Receiver continued to expend significant effort in data analysis and financial modeling necessary for an efficient claims process as well as analyses of potential distribution plans.
 On February 12, 2019, the Receiver circulated to the approximately 68 counsel of record, via email, a version of the claims motion, related exhibits, and proposed form of order.
 Following the conferral and after incorporating some minor changes as a result, on April 23, 2019, the Receiver filed a claims and bar date motion.
 On April 25, 2019, the Court entered the Order (1) Establishing Claims Bar Date, (2) Approving The Form And Manner Of Notice, And (3) Approving The Proof Of Claim Form, Procedures And Other Related Relief (the "Claims Procedures Order").
-The Receiver then proceeded expeditiously to implement the claims process as mandated in the Claims Procedures Order.
-As of the Claims Bar Date (July 31), 296 claims had been received (or post-marked) and 4,830 Notices of Receiver's Initial Determination had been issued.3